jimmyangel/morinricardo/content/post/2022-10-21-oregon-watersheds.md

 Click on a spot within any of the turquoise polygons.
 In the example below we show that the picked spot near Timothy Lake, connects 240,968 people through the water flow in the Clackamas River watershed.
 The watershed path is highlighted in gray on the map.

-A disturbance near that particular spot could potentially affect the drinking water quality of Estacada, Clackamas, Milwaukie, Oregon City and Lake Oswego!
+Logging, road building, or other disturbance near that particular spot could negatively affect the drinking water quality of Estacada, Clackamas, Milwaukie, Oregon City and Lake Oswego!

 <p align="center">
 	<img src="/images/uploads/oregon-watersheds-spot.jpg"/>